Divyasree-7/smart-bharat-ai/README.md

 ## Project Description
-Smart Bharat AI is an AI-powered civic assistant that helps everyday Indian citizens navigate government services without confusion.
-Millions of people struggle with unclear eligibility rules, scattered information, and not knowing which office or portal to approach for something as simple as updating an Aadhaar address or reporting a broken streetlight.
-Smart Bharat AI solves this by turning any civic question — asked in plain Hindi or English — into a clear, step-by-step action plan.
-The assistant identifies what the citizen actually needs (a government service, a complaint, a welfare scheme, or document help), then responds in a consistent, easy-to-scan format: a one-line summary, numbered steps, required documents, common-mistake warnings, official resource links, and a follow-up question to keep the conversation going.
-Beyond a general chat interface, the platform includes two purpose-built tools: a Scheme Finder that recommends welfare schemes based on a citizen's age, occupation, income, and state, and a Complaint Assistant that identifies the right department for a civic issue and drafts a ready-to-submit complaint message.
-The app is fully responsive, supports light and dark mode, and runs on Groq's free, low-latency Llama 3.3 API — making it accessible to build and deploy without any paid infrastructure.

-Here's both, written for a hackathon submission form — copy-paste ready:

----

-## Project Description

 **Smart Bharat AI** is an AI-powered civic assistant that helps everyday Indian citizens navigate government services without confusion.
 Millions of people struggle with unclear eligibility rules, scattered information, and not knowing which office or portal to approach for something as simple as updating an Aadhaar address or reporting a broken streetlight.